 Moving to Belgium

-Expatriates moving to Belgium will find themselves in one of Europe's most diverse and fascinating countries.
-Located in the heart of the continent and housing the headquarters of the European Union and NATO in its capital, Brussels, Belgium is a melting pot of influences from other countries, especially when it comes to the arts.
+Located in the heart of the continent and housing the headquarters of the European Union and NATO in its capital, Brussels, Belgium is a melting pot of influences from around the world, especially when it comes to the arts.

 With one of the world’s highest standards of living and a great quality of life, expats moving to Belgium can take full advantage of its housing, healthcare, education and infrastructure.
 There is a price to pay for all this, however, and the good life here incurs a high cost of living.